Game intel

 Beneath the shadow of an ominous eclipse, Arjun Devraj (Rahul Kohli) is a Soltari enforcer who will stop at nothing to pursue answers on the shape-shifting Car…

-That matters because it changes how you should play.
-You do not need to comb every branch early looking for hidden movement tech.
-Instead, stay focused on the critical path, learn what each upgrade actually changes, and use Lucenite farming later to strengthen those abilities through the Armor Matrix.
-For PC and console players alike, the unlock order is the same, because these are progression abilities rather than platform-specific side mechanics.
+That structure changes how you should play.
+You do not need to comb every branch early hunting for hidden movement tech.
+Stay on the critical path, learn what each upgrade changes, then use Lucenite later to strengthen them.
+The unlock order is identical on PC and console, because these are progression abilities rather than platform-specific mechanics.

-Current verified guide coverage agrees that Saros has six total permanent upgrades that persist across cycles.
-These are not the same thing as temporary weapons, artifacts, or run-specific power spikes.
-Permanent upgrades stay with you and gradually reshape how the game flows, especially once traversal starts opening up and combat tools become more flexible.
+Saros has six permanent upgrades that persist across cycles.
+These are not the same as temporary weapons, artifacts, or run-specific power spikes — permanent upgrades stay with you and reshape how the game flows, especially once traversal opens up and your combat toolkit widens.

-Jump Network is the first major traversal upgrade most players care about because it unlocks fast travel, and that changes the pace of the game immediately.
-To get it, you need to reach the end of the Shattered Rise biome and defeat the Prophet boss.
-Once that fight is done, the system opens and you can begin moving between linked points instead of replaying long approach sections on foot.
+Jump Network is the first upgrade most players chase because it unlocks fast travel, and that changes the pace of the game immediately.
+To get it, reach the end of the Shattered Rise biome and defeat the Prophet boss.
+Once that fight is done, fast travel opens and you can move between linked points instead of replaying long approach sections on foot.
+If Prophet is giving you trouble, our Prophet boss guide breaks the fight down by phase.

-This is also where a lot of early confusion disappears.
-If you are wondering why Saros feels more backtrack-heavy than expected in the opening stretch, it is because the game has not handed you its fast travel tool yet.
-Do not waste time looking for a hidden switch before Prophet.
-The intended route is simply to push Shattered Rise to completion.
+This is also where a lot of early confusion clears up.
+If Saros feels more backtrack-heavy than expected in the opening stretch, it is because the game has not handed you its fast travel tool yet.
+Do not waste time looking for a hidden switch before Prophet — the intended route is simply to push Shattered Rise to completion.

-After you unlock Jump Network, start using it aggressively.
-Fast travel is not just a convenience feature; it is a run-stabilizer.
-It cuts down the amount of health, ammo, and focus you burn on repeated transit fights and makes later progression checkpoints much less punishing.
+Once Jump Network is yours, use it aggressively.
+Fast travel is a run-stabilizer, not just a convenience: it cuts the health, ammo, and focus you burn on repeated transit fights and makes later progression checkpoints far less punishing.

 Overdrive is acquired in Shattered Descent after speaking to Eli at the biome’s midpoint.
-Unlike Jump Network and Grapple, this one is more about combat rhythm than route access.
-It functions as a powerful time-charged attack, and it becomes even more important later because it has multiple enhancements available through the Armor Matrix.
+Unlike Jump Network and Grapple, this one is about combat rhythm rather than route access.
+It is a charged power attack, and it scales further later through the Armor Matrix.

-The best way to use Overdrive is not to dump it into every basic enemy pack the moment it is available.
-It gets more value when you save it for elite targets, dangerous stagger windows, or boss phases where burst damage shortens the part of the fight most likely to kill you.
-In Saros, disciplined resource timing usually beats flashy overuse, and Overdrive fits that rule perfectly.
+Do not dump Overdrive into every basic enemy pack the moment you have it.
+It pays off most on elite targets, stagger windows, and boss phases where burst damage shortens the stretch of the fight most likely to kill you.
+In Saros, disciplined timing beats flashy overuse, and Overdrive rewards that exactly.

-If you unlock Overdrive and feel underwhelmed, that is usually an upgrade-investment issue rather than a problem with the skill itself.
-Its ceiling improves a lot once you start feeding Lucenite into relevant Armor Matrix nodes.
+If Overdrive feels underwhelming at first, that is usually an investment issue, not a flaw in the skill.
+Its ceiling climbs once you feed Lucenite into the relevant Armor Matrix nodes.

 FinalBoss // Gear